Emergency Dentistry – Conway, SC

 Relief and Treatment When You Need It

 Dental emergencies can happen to anyone at any time.
 Whether you have severe tooth pain or you’ve suffered from a dental injury, you can turn to American Dental Care for the relief and treatment you need.
 In fact, we suggest saving our number in your phone so that you’ll be able to call us immediately when or if a dental emergency occurs.
-Our team is so dedicated to helping patients in need that if you call us requiring urgent dental care, we guarantee that we’ll see you on the same day!
+Our team is so dedicated to helping patients in need that if you call us requiring urgent dental care, we guarantee that we’ll see you on the same day to provide emergency dentistry in Conway, SC!
 If you have a dental emergency, don’t put off getting treatment.
 Contact us today!

 Why Choose American Dental Care for Emergency Dentistry?